clawrence00/capitals_quiz/README.md

 ### Validation

-The HTML for the welcome message and a question with answers was checked using the W3C markup validation service.
+The HTML for the welcome message and a question with answers was checked using the [W3C markup validation service](https://validator.w3.org/).
 There were no issues to report.

-The css was checked using the W3C CSS validation service.
+The css was checked using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
 There were no issues to report.

+The JavaScript has been checked using [JS Lint](https://www.jslint.com/).
+Mulitple issues were found.
+Missing semi-colons and, ironically, semi-colons where they weren't necessary were the majority of issues.

+All evidence of the validation can be found in the [validation](https://github.com/clawrence00/capitals_quiz/blob/main/documentation/validation) folder.

 ---